The event HQ will be at Kielder Castle Forest Park Centre, Kielder, Hexham, Northumberland NE48 1ER.

 Please note that Kielder is a remote village with very limited facilities.

-2019 saw the second edition of the Dirty Reiver Gravel Expo.
+2022 will see the sixth edition of the ever growing Dirty Reiver Gravel Expo.
 A display by sponsor brands and related businesses for all things gravel.

 We hope riders will travel up early Friday to enjoy a full weekend of Dirty Reiver with riding, beers and good times in plentiful supply.

 Starting midday Friday so plan your travel appropriately.

-In addition to the standard entry fee, riders can also purchase:
+In addition to the standard entry fee, riders can also access:

 Any queries on entries please contact us via the contact form or [email protected]

 There will be 3 feed stations available en route at approximately 44, 97 and 147km (2 feed stations on Dirty One Thirty Route, 44 and 97km and one feed on the Dirty Sixty Fiver/Dirt-E-Reiver at 44km).
 Each feed station will aim to provide:

 The feed stations will also allow access to a track pump, basic tools, lubricants and a limited supply of inner tubes which can be obtained in exchange for a punctured tube.

-The food and support provided by these feed stations should not be a riders only form of support and each rider should aim to carry enough food and spares to complete the event.
+The food provided by these feed stations should not be a riders only form of support and each rider should aim to carry enough food and spares to complete the full event.